 The current policy of the University's Vice President for Research is to return approximately 12% of the indirect (F&A) charged against grants and contracts to the colleges or research unit generating these funds.

 In order to foster further development, Academic Affairs has determined that faculty at Penn State Altoona are entitled to use 9% of the indirect funds generated by the grants and contracts they author.
 Legitimate uses include: hiring research assistants, summer salaries, research equipment and instrumentation; graduate assistantships or fellowships; supplies, materials, and the modification of facilities; faculty scholarly development and travel; seminars and lecture series; and personnel or other standards of any research audit.
 The remaining 3% will be retained in a fund to cover the cost of college match required by some proposals.

 In the event of multiple authors (Co-Principal Investigators), access to these monies will be distributed in proportion to each individual's participation in the project (usually reflected in FTE).
 If no indirect is to be returned to Penn State Altoona from a project, faculty will not be entitled to the 9% share.

-These funds will normally be available for use by faculty July 1 of the fiscal year following the funding of the project.
+These funds will normally be available for use by faculty on July 1 of the fiscal year following the funding of the project.
 For multiple-year projects, only that indirect charged during the prior fiscal year will be available for use.
-In extraordinary circumstances, faculty can request early access to these funds through a written appeal to the Associate Dean for Academic Affairs.
+In extraordinary circumstances, faculty can request early access to these funds through a written appeal to the Vice Chancellor for Academic Affairs.

 These policies will be subject to revision when the University changes its policies regarding the distribution of indirect monies.
 (Revised August 2001)